 Did you know that your furniture and fixings are all giving of dust and gasses as you use them?
-Take your sitting room for starters… did you know that your sofa is adding to pollution by producing dust from the break down of the fibers in it?… your bed’s also doing the same, the repeated use of the bedding weakens the fibers and they break down to a small enough size for us to breath them in.
-We’re also constantly breathing in house dust which can be made up of skin cells, molds, bacteria, animal dander, viruses and pollen every day.
+Take your sitting room for starters, did you know that your sofa is adding to pollution by producing dust from the break down of the fibers in it?
+Your bed’s also doing the same, the repeated use of the bedding weakens the threads and they break down to a small enough size for us to breath them in.
+We’re also continually breathing in house dust which can be made up of skin cells, molds, bacteria, animal dander, viruses and pollen every day.
 So what can we do about it?

 Firstly make sure you house has good ventilation, because some of our homes are so well insulated nowadays, the air doesn’t get replaced enough.
 (Years ago people didn’t have to worry about this as they had a lot of drafts and openings for the outside air to enter.)
 Try to open your windows daily to allow some fresh air in to dilute the pollutants.
 Try not to use air fresheners if you can’t open your windows as these only mask the smells and you end up breathing that in too which can just make things worse.

-And secondly as I written before in an earlier article it’s still very important to remember to always breathe through your nose and avoid mouth breathing, because by not doing this you’re bypassing the natural filters in the nose and allowing foreign debris into your airways where it can become an irritant and maybe become a health issue further down the line.
+And secondly, as I have written before in an earlier article, it’s still essential to remember always to avoid mouth breathing.
+By doing the opposite, you’re bypassing the natural filters in the nose and allowing foreign debris into your airways.
+The pollutant can then become an irritant and maybe become a health issue further down the line.

 Begin by thinking of your home as a toxic waste dump.
 The average home today contains 62 toxic chemicals.

 More than 72,000 synthetic chemicals have been produced since WW II.
-Less than 2% of synthetic chemicals have been tested for toxicity, mutagenic or carcinogenic side-effects, or birth defects.
-The majority of chemicals have never been tested for long-term effects.
+Less than 2% of synthetic chemicals have been tested for toxicity, mutagenic or carcinogenic side-effects, or congenital disabilities.
+The majority of compounds have never been tested for long-term effects.
 An EPA survey concluded that indoor air pollution was 3 to 70 times more than outdoor air pollution.

 The National Cancer Association released the results of a 15-year study concluding that women who work in the home are at a 54% higher risk of developing cancer than women who work outside the home.
 Cancer rates have almost doubled since 1960.
 Cancer is the NUMBER ONE cause of death for children.
 There has been a 26% increase in breast cancer since 1982.
 Breast cancer is the NUMBER ONE killer of women between the ages of 35 and 54.
 The primary suspects are laundry detergents, household cleaners, and pesticides.
 Bleach is being linked to the rising rates of breast cancer in women, reproductive problems in men, and learning and behavioral problems in children.

 Labeling laws do not protect the consumer – they protect big business.The New York Poison Control Center reports that 85% of product warning labels were either inadequate or incorrect for identifying a poison, and for first aid instructions.
-Formaldehyde, phenol, benzene, toluene, xylene are found in common household cleaners, cosmetics, beverages, fabrics and cigarette smoke.
-These chemicals are cancer causing and toxic to the immune system.
-Chemicals are attracted to, and stored in fatty tissue.
-The brain is a prime target for these destructive organics because of its high fat content and very rich blood supply.
+Formaldehyde, phenol, benzene, toluene, xylene are found in ordinary household cleaners, cosmetics, beverages, fabrics and cigarette smoke.
+These chemicals are cancer-causing and toxic to the immune system.
+Chemicals are attracted to and stored in fatty tissue.
+The brain is a prime target for these destructive organics because of its high-fat content and wealthy blood supply.